glennblock/extensions/attachment.md

 curl -0 -v -include --form full-name="John Doe" --form email="jdoe@example.org" --form blog="http://example.org/jdoe" --form avatar="@./thumbnail.png" http://cj-attachment.azurewebsites.net/friends
 ```

 After the image is uploaded, you will find it at `http://cj-attachment.azurewebsites.net/avatars?name={file}` i.e. `http://cj-attachment.azurewebsites.net/avatars/name=thumbnail.png` in the previous case.
+You can open it in a browser and it will download.